parisni/mimic-omop-guidelines/02-method.rst

 MIMIC and OMOP version
 ========================
-- MIMIC III version 1.4
+- MIMIC III version 1.4 21 clinical data tables and 5 tables for vocabulary
 - OHDSI CDM v 5.0.1 which defines 15 standardized clinical data tables, 3 health system data tables, 2 health economics data tables, 5 tables for derived elements and 12 tables for standardized vocabulary.
+  We didn’t use the health economics data tables (not provided in MIMIC)

 All the process is available freely on the github website : https://github.com/MIT-LCP/mimic-omop.

+Ajouter les deux schemas de database design

 1. ETL
 #######